MetacoSA/NBitcoin/README.md

 * Hierarchical Deterministic Wallets ([BIP 32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki))

-The RPC client is not yet done.
-A basic implementation of a Node server and client using the RAW protocol is done.
-(NodeServer)

 Public classes are clean and easy to use, but the implementation is a little messy due to the fact that I'm using C# convention and C++ and the same time.
 (I will clean that up after the RPC client implementation)